mquinson/shutorial/v2/README.md

 ## Provided exercises

-Here is the list of exercises for now:
+Here is the list of exercises:

 - intro: Introduction to the concept of shell, and the gramar of a command line.
 - navigation: Creating files and directories (introducting pwd, ls, mkdir, rmdir, rm, cd, touch).